model-driven-devops/nso-oc-services/package_nso_to_oc/README.md

    export NSO_DEVICE=router1
    export DEVICE_OS=xe
-   export TEST=False   <- if True, the generated OC configuration is sent back to NSO
+   export TEST=False   <- if True, the generated OC configuration is sent back to NSO export ACL_USE_EXISTING_SEQ=False   <- if True, existing ACL sequence numbers will be used.
+Could cause remark errors
    ```
    - For a file (to be used if you've previously pulled the NSO configuration)
    ```